 As part of this paid, virtual program, a cohort of up to 16 educators will explore this challenge over the course of the school year in a community with other passionate Fellows, award-winning journalists, and the Pulitzer Center Education team.
 Ultimately, educators will craft and implement units that help students better understand global issues, practice critical thinking skills, cultivate empathy and belonging, and take informed action.

 This year’s cohort will explore the following theme:

-Asking Critical Questions: Underreported Stories and Media Literacy in the Classroom
+Asking Critical Questions: Teaching Global Stories and Media Literacy

-In the fall semester, Fellows will participate in eight evening workshops to explore underreported news stories and connect with Center-supported journalists.
-As part of these workshops, teachers will also develop short units (three to five class periods) that support students in developing curiosity about underreported local and global issues, practicing media literacy skills, and building empathy.
+In the fall semester, Fellows will participate in eight evening workshops to explore underreported news stories and connect with Pulitzer Center-supported journalists.
+As part of these workshops, teachers will also develop short units (three to five class periods) that support students in developing curiosity about underreported local and global issues, practicing media literacy skills, building empathy, and taking informed action.